-In addition, NREL estimated the land area and wind potential capacity in various capacity factor ranges for each state using the Wind Site Assessment Dashboard (https://dashboards.awstruepower.com) from AWS Truepower LLC.
+NREL also estimated the land area and potential wind capacity in various capacity factor ranges for each state using the Wind Site Assessment Dashboard (https://dashboards.awstruepower.com) from AWS Truepower LLC.
 This table lists the estimates of land area with a gross capacity of 35% and greater from development of the "available" land area after exclusions.
-In the table, "installed capacity" refers to the potential megawatts of rated capacity that could be installed on the available land area.
+In the table, the column titled "installed capacity" refers to the potential megawatts of rated capacity that could be installed on the available land area.
 NREL reduced the wind potential estimates by excluding areas unlikely to be developed (see Wind Resource Exclusion Table for more detail).

 These maps and wind potential estimates resulted from a collaborative project between NREL and AWS Truepower LLC.
 The U.S. Department of Energy's WINDExchange initiative supported these mapping efforts.